staruser143/dash-app/analysis/sharding_examples.md

 - **Primary Key (`_id`)**: Uniquely identifies each order document.
 - **Shard Key (`customerId`)**: Distributes the data across shards to balance the load and improve performance.

-Does this illustration help clarify the concepts of primary key and shard key in MongoDB?

-Great question!
 The value of the `customerId` field determines the shard it gets distributed to through a process known as **shard key hashing and range partitioning**.
 Here's how it works:

 ### **1. Shard Key Hashing:**
 MongoDB uses the value of the shard key (`customerId` in this case) to calculate a hash value.
 This hash value ensures a uniform distribution of data across shards, preventing any single shard from becoming a hotspot.